chazeon/caddylog-bulma/README.md

-# caddylog-bulma
+# Caddylog: Bulma

-Blog template for caddy's http.markdown using Bulma.
+Blog template for caddy's `http.markdown` using Bulma.

+## Other components

+* KaTeX for rendering mathematic formulas